[sic][sic][sic]

 Un-muraled: Community backlash leaves mural half-finished in Roscoe, River Reporter, August 4, 2025.

 Support free speech!
-Stop the censorship of a contemporary art mural in Roscoe, NY!, MoveOn.org petition started by ArtKill magazine editor.
+Stop the censorship of a contemporary art mural in Roscoe, NY!, MoveOn.org petition started by the publisher of ArtKill magazine.

 THANK YOU